 [NOTE: Allow for responses.
-Listen for the concept that PFC Park' text didn't really explain what was going on - his buddy used first-person bias in responding]
+Listen for the concept that PFC Park' text didn't really explain what was going on]

-• [ASK]: How well did PFC Berger handle the situation?
+[ASK]: How well did PFC Berger handle the situation?

 [NOTE: Allow for responses.

 In general, PFC Berger handled the situation well - he must have guessed that PFC Park misinterpreted what happened.
 He was probably looking at nonverbal cues since PFC Park was "pretty devastated".